On Arnold's Transversality Conjecture for the Laplace--Beltrami Operator

 The first author is grateful to his advisor, Professor Eugenia Malinnikova, for her tireless support and wonderful mentoring.
 Special thanks go also to Professor Rafe Mazzeo for insightful comments putting \Cref{lemma: smooth kernel} into perspective, and to Romain Speciel and Ben Foster for being great friends and sources of inspiration in spectral theory and elliptic PDEs, respectively.

-The second author wishes to thank his advisors, Vera V\'ertesi and Michael Eichmair for their constant support and helpful mentoring as well as the Vienna School of Mathematics for providing a stable and pleasant research environment.
+The second author wishes to thank his advisor Vera V\'ertesi and Michael Eichmair for their constant support and helpful mentoring as well as the Vienna School of Mathematics for providing a stable and pleasant research environment.
 Much of the relevant research was conducted during a stay at Stanford University, and so he wishes to express his gratitude to the institution and, in particular, to Eugenia Malinnikova for the invitation.
-He was supported by the Austrian Science Fund FWF via the START-project Y-963 and FWF project P 34318.
+His research stay was made possible by NSF grant DMS-2247185.